-Residents have many opportunities during residency to form longitudinal relationships with patients, faculty, and clinical systems.
+Residents have many opportunities during residency to form longitudinal relationships with patients, peers, faculty, and clinical systems.
 The Longitudinal Clinical Experience (LCE) is one of the backbones of the clinical curriculum.
 In the LCE, residents are assigned to a half-day clinic where they work in teams with faculty and resident peers (PGY-1 to PGY-4), providing assessment, pharmacotherapy, psychotherapy, and/or management to a cohort of patients in a specific population (e.g.: HIV, PTSD, Women, Geriatric, etc.) that they will follow throughout their four years of residency.
 The PGY-2 year offers six contiguous months in an ambulatory setting, which serves as a strong foundation for residents to develop skills as an outpatient psychiatrist.
 The PGY-3 and PGY-4 years are conceptualized as a two-year continuum, in which a part of the continuum footprint is following a cohort of patient for up to two years.

 Integrated Care Experiences